DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 3. Simply introducing AI tools does not lead to transformation.

 4. Moreover, AI's impact on team performance depends directly on one critical factor: user focus.
-With high confidence, we found that when a team is user-oriented, the positive impact of AI on its work increases.
+We found with high confidence that when a team is user-centered, AI's positive impact on its work increases.

 5. When that focus is missing, introducing AI can worsen team performance.

-6. This conclusion highlights a key condition for success: a deep understanding of end users is not a bonus, but a required foundation for effective AI use.
+6. This conclusion highlights a key condition for success: a deep understanding of end users is not a bonus, but a required foundation for effective use of AI.

-7. If the user is not at the center of your product strategy, AI will not help - and in some cases may even harm team performance.
+7. If the user is not at the center of your product strategy, AI will not help and in some cases may even hurt team performance.

 Practical use of the research: how to experiment